bdharva/google_timeline_maps/README.md

 ### Launch the sketch

 Open the `google_timeline_maps.pde` sketch in Processing 2 and launch the sketch with `cmd + r` or by pressing the play icon in the user interface.
-Depending on the size of the timeline dataset you're loading, it might take a few seconds for the interface to load once you run the sketch.
+Depending on the size of the timeline dataset you're loading, it might take a little while for the interface to load once you run the sketch.

 ### Theory of operation